binary-husky/unreal-map/README.md

 - Simulation acceleration at any rate can be achieved until the CPU burns
 - Strong repeatability.
 We have already solved various butterfly effect factors in Unreal Engine that would cause unrepeatable experiments when repeating random seed.
 - Support large-scale Swarm.
 The communication protocol with Python is highly optimized to avoid IO jam caused by the increase of the number of agents
 - Very efficient, extremely CPU efficient.
-The Unreal engine itself is far more efficient than expected.
+The Unreal Engine itself is far more efficient than expected.
 - Cross platform.
 Whether Windows, Linux, or MacOs can compile Headless mode and rendering mode clients
 - You can connect the headless process in training across OS, and even watch the environment in training